google/cargo-raze/README.md

 dependencies", such as Protobuf objects, precompiled graphics shaders, or generated code, while remaining fast and correct.

-Its also probable (though not yet demonstrated with benchmarks) that lare applications built with Bazel's strengths in mind: highly graular build units, will compile significantly faster as they are able to cache more aggressively, and avoid recompilation of as much code while iterating.
+Its also probable (though not yet demonstrated with benchmarks) that large applications built with Bazel's strengths in mind: highly granular build units, will compile significantly faster as they are able to cache more aggressively and avoid recompilation of as much code while iterating.

 ## Why try to integrate Cargo's dependencies into this build tool?